DLR-AMR/t8code_JOSS/paper.md

 library `t8code`, which was officially released in 2022 [@Holke_t8code_2022].
 `t8code` is written in C/C++, open source, and readily available at [dlr-amr.github.io/t8code](https://dlr-amr.github.io/t8code/).
-It is developed and maintained at the [Institute for Software Technology](https://www.dlr.de/sc/en/) of the German Aerospace Center (DLR).
+It is developed and maintained at the [Institute of Software Technology](https://www.dlr.de/sc/en/) of the German Aerospace Center (DLR).
 AMR is a widely used method of locally adapting the mesh resolution according to an adequate error indicator in grid-based applications - especially in the